 Pokemon is a well-loved and super popular series, and players are always looking for more information and more to do in the franchise.
 With this short list of the best Pokemon bots for Discord, you and your server members can play Pokemon games right from your Discord app or tab, or quickly look up information without having to open Bulbapedia!

 Update: Well, Pokecord shut down.
 Obviously, that reduces it’s status as a best discord bot.
-You’ll be missed.
-If you’re not the admin of your server, ask someone who is if you think a bot would be valuable to have.
+Several alternatives have been added for people who want a similar experience.

 Let me know about other great Pokemon Discord bots in the comments!
 There’s a whole bunch, so this isn’t meant to be exhaustive, just the easiest and most effective bots to toss on your server and immediately have a good time.